Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Power-law kinetics

-and zero otherwise.
-The parameter $\nu$ accounts for inhomogeneity in population mixing.
+where $c_1,c_2,c_3$ are the concentrations of the species $S, I, R$, respectively, and $k_1,k_2>0$, $\nu> 0$ are the parameters of the model.
+That is, $K_{1}(c)= k_1 c_1^{\nu} c_2$, and $K_{2}(c)= k_2 c_2.$ The parameter $\nu$ accounts for inhomogeneity in population mixing.
 If $\nu=1$ then the population is homogenous and the disease spreads according to the law of mass-action, whereas if $\nu\neq 1$ then the population is inhomogenous and the kinetics is a power-law kinetics.
 If $\nu$ is allowed to be negative, then susceptible individuals are repelled by infected individuals.
-Further, if we allow $\nu=0$, then the spread of the disease would be independent of the number of infected individuals.
+Further, if we allow $\nu=0$, then the spread of the disease would be independent of the number of infected individuals. \end{example}

-Many variants of the SIR model have been proposed \cite{anderson-may}, not only at the level of the ODEs, but also at the level of the interaction network.
-For example, individuals could be allowed to die, or recovered individuals could become susceptible again. \end{example}